Karidu/Paige/README.md

 Paige’s main command prefix is ., but you can also type pge, Hey Paige,, or just Paige,.

+Of course, not the entirity of Paige's code will be posted.
+This code is not free to use without permission.

 Vote at https://discordbotlist.com/bots/paige